Hi and welcome to our new blog!

 This is the official blog of the Z2 project!
 The project is a programming language and a research project.
 As a programming language, Z2 is a modern pure OOP general-purpose performance-centric design-driven systems programming language, with a rich standard library and a programming style designed around clear object relationships and lifetime rules in order to achieve automatic deterministic management of most resources without the need for garbage collection.
 It is similar to C++ in capabilities and performance profile, but tries to improve upon the less desirable features of C++ and better support modern programming styles and some best practices.

 But enough about the project for now!
 We have the entire future of the blog to talk about said subject.
 Today I will explain why the move to a blog and what happened to the old site.

 We had a full site, domain and hosting, where I started uploading some scarce content.
 The progress on the site was very slow because we are not web developers, nor do we enjoy such tasks.
 C++ programmers do not always enjoy HTML and CSS work.

 When creating the site, there was an offer for multiple sites with a deep discount, so we went for it.
 We had a third party buy the plan so that the rest of the sites could be used for different purposes not related to the project.
+Why buy one site when you can buy three?
 This third party did not inform me that the hosting plan was approaching the renewal period, nor about the multiple warning e-mails that arrived in their inbox and the site got suspended, with the content deleted.

 Luckily, there wasn’t that much content lost.
 The detailed version-by-version changelog was lost, as were the source code statistics.
 We also had a fairly long description of what the language is about.